vholopai/todoapp/README.md

 Saves TODO items as ASCII files on disk.

-The basic message flow is as follows:
+The basic message flow is as follows (open the file in a wider view to view properly):

                    |------------------------SERVER----------------------------------------|